Depression in children

 Depression is a serious mental illness that can lead to long-lasting feelings of intense sadness and helplessness.
 It can wreak havoc on your child’s appetite, sleeping patterns and physical activity.
 Depression can severely change how your child acts, thinks and feels.
 Because depression is a medical illness, it’s not something that can “go away” on its own, without treatment.

-What are the signs and symptoms of Pediatric Depression?
+What are the signs and symptoms of depression in children?

 Signs of depression can include: